zdenekru/zdenekru.github.io/_posts/2025-05-28-esp32-weather-station-first-pcb.md

 ## 🚀 Next Steps

 Waiting for the PCBs to arrive!
-Once they’re here, I’ll do assembly, first boot, and then start integrating it with the rest of the project stack (Blynk, eInk, sensors, OTA, etc.).
+Once they’re here, I’ll do assembly, first boot, and then finally power it up without worry of faulty breadboards' jumper wires.

 Stay tuned for a build log once Rev0 is in hand!